makudesu/dmnotes/doc/source/Daily Routine.rst

     * :ref:`pri`
     * :ref:`pho`
 * when in doubt, always ASK
-* always record the amount received minus the amount charge at the back of every receipt ex: receipt format
+* always record the amount received minus the amount charge at the back of every receipt
-* remember to tell the customers to go to the other part of the shop for souvenirs/other affairs
+* remember to tell the customers that the other part of the shop is for souvenirs/tarpaulin printing
-* if in busy mode, don't hesitate to ask others for help
+* If there's anything you need, don't hesitate to ask
-* in shooting photo, always put the reflectors within 1 meter away from the subject, and should the subject misbehave, straighten them up maddafakka
+* in shooting a photo, always put the reflectors within 1 meter away from the subject, and should the subject misbehave, kindly ask them to straighten up
 * proper :ref:`per`

 Evening
 -------

-* cleanup inside the shop
+* clean the inside of the shop
 * record all the photocopying using * and the other button I can't remember